149 F To C

 • Q: Which scale is more accurate?

 • A: Both scales are equally accurate in terms of measuring temperature differences.
-However, the Celsius scale is preferred for scientific work because of its direct relationship to the Kelvin scale, which is an absolute temperature scale.
+Still, the Celsius scale is preferred for scientific work because of its direct relationship to the Kelvin scale, which is an absolute temperature scale.

 • Q: Can I convert from Celsius to Fahrenheit?